Linguistics and Human Brain: A Perspective of Computational Neuroscience: Foundational Insights and Framework Shifts in Language-Brain Computational Research

 Whether language actively shapes human perception of the external world remains a long-standing and contested issue in cognitive science and linguistics, often discussed under the framework of linguistic relativity.
 Early cross-linguistic studies, including work on color categorization and laboratory label-learning experiments, suggested that linguistic labels may influence categorical judgments and perceptual sensitivity to attributes such as color, shape, and texture.
 However, consensus remains lacking regarding the strength and interpretation of these effects \cite{whorf2012language,berlin1991basic,webster2012color,kay2006language}.
 Debates primarily concern three issues: the robustness and replicability of behavioral effects across populations and paradigms; the typically small effect sizes observed in many experiments; and the processing stage at which language exerts influence, whether during early perceptual encoding or only in later decision or memory stages.
 These unresolved issues have long complicated interpretation of language–perception interactions \cite{gilbert2006whorf,button2013power,thierry2009unconscious}.

-Recent advances in vision–language models, particularly Contrastive Language–Image Pre-training (CLIP), have introduced new computational tools for addressing these debates and pushed research into a new interdisciplinary phase \cite{bender2020climbing,chen2020improved}.
+Recent advances in vision–language models, particularly Contrastive Language–Image Pre-training (CLIP), have introduced new computational tools for addressing these debates and pushed research into a new interdisciplinary phase \cite{pmlr-v139-radford21a}.
 Through joint training on large-scale image–text pairs, such models learn unified representational spaces spanning visual and linguistic modalities.
 Their controllable training conditions allow partial disentanglement of linguistic and visual influences.
-Neuroimaging studies consistently report that representations derived from vision–language models exhibit higher correspondence with neural representations in high-level visual regions such as the Ventral OccipitoTemporal Cortex (VOTC) than purely visual models, and better predict responses to novel visual stimuli \cite{yang2025clip,liu2025data}.
+Neuroimaging studies have increasingly reported that representations derived from vision--language models show stronger correspondence with neural representations in high-level visual regions such as the Ventral OccipitoTemporal Cortex (VOTC) than purely visual models, although the evidence base remains relatively recent and still limited in scope \cite{yang2025clip,liu2025data}.